Tuam Ireland Babies Remains Found In Mass Graves, #Tuambabies Trending

 Netflix ‘The Crown’ Will Feature Charles And Diana Drama, But Not In…

-The St. Mary’s home in Tuam was run by the Sisters of Bon Secours, a Roman Catholic order, which was private and church owned and run, but was financed by the Irish government.
+The St. Mary’s home in Tuam was run by the Sisters of Bon Secours, a Roman Catholic order, which was private and church-owned and run, but was financed by the Irish government.
 Testing of the remains of the Tuam babies revealed that most were buried there in the 1950s.
 Further testing is being conducted over the next few months.
 Katherine Zappone, the minister for Children and Youth Affairs, says the news is even more horrible, now that the rumors of the Tuam babies has been proven to be true.

 “This is very sad and disturbing news.
 It was not unexpected as there were claims about human remains on the site over the last number of years.
 Up to now we had rumors.”

 Historian Catherine Corless said that local Tuam officials and church leaders didn’t want to investigate, she believes, because they didn’t want what many suspected to become a reality.
-The rumors had been swirling around for decades, but many had their head in the sand.
+The rumors had been swirling around for decades, but many had their heads in the sand.

 “Nobody was listening locally or in authority, from the church or the state.
 They said, ‘What’s the point?’
 And that I shouldn’t view the past from today’s lenses.”